symonkipkemei/SnapMe/README.md

 - LinkedIn: [Symon kipkemei](https://www.linkedin.com/in/symon-kipkemei/)

-## Show your support
+## 🙏 Show your support

-I can't promise to solve all your problems but I promise you won't have to face them alone 😊.
+I can't guarantee I'll fix all your problems, but I promise you'll never have to tackle them solo.
+I'm your partner in chaos! 😊

 Finally, if you've read this far, don't forget to give this repo a ⭐️.